 Introduction

+The care of those suffering mental health issues in prison has been recognised as a burgeoning problem in need of urgent solutions and management in the UK, Europe and the US over the past decade (Anasseril, 2007; Wilper et al., 2009; Shaw et al., 2010; Collier, 2014).
+The mental health of women prisoners has become a barometer of this crisis, given that, while women are a minority population in prisons and are often incarcerated for minor offences, they have a significantly higher risk of developing psychiatric symptoms than men: the risk is double that of men for suicidality and hallucinations, for example (Thigpen, 2004; van den Bergh et al., 2009; Shaw et al., 2010).

-Policy guidelines in the UK have long advocated that prisoners receive the same level of healthcare as they would in the wider community (Joint Prison Service and National Health Service Executive Working Group, 1999)for.
-However, while reviews of custodial mental health services have welcomed the increase of in-reach services, they have also stressed the need for greater investment on the grounds that “prisoners remain more socially excluded than all other groups in society, with a higher risk of suicide and self-harm, plus a higher level of serious mental illness than the general population” (Brooker et al, 2007; p.9).
-Early intervention and diversion for offenders with mental health problems have also been recommended by the Department of Health ([DoH], 2009).
+Policy guidelines in the UK have long advocated that prisoners receive the same level of healthcare as they would in the wider community (Joint Prison Service and National Health Service Executive Working Group, 1999) and the evidence for this necessity in the US is overwhelming (Allen, 2008; Torrey et al., 2010).
+However, while reviews of custodial mental health services in Britain have welcomed the increase of in-reach services and provision which models community healthcare, they have also stressed the need for greater investment on the grounds that “prisoners remain more socially excluded than all other groups in society, with a higher risk of suicide and self-harm, plus a higher level of serious mental illness than the general population” (Brooker et al, 2007; p.9).
+Early intervention and diversion for offenders with mental health problems have also been recommended by the UK Department of Health ([DoH], 2009).
 Specifically, suicide, self-harm, and personality disorder (PD) have been identified as research priorities in prison mental health, with a particular need for evaluation of psychosocial interventions and a review of ‘what works’ in alleviating these problems.
 Consistent with calls for improved provision and quality of mental healthcare in the general population (DoH, 2011, 2014), there is a clear need to identify and extend the range of effective therapeutic strategies for prisoners, and to discover new ways of engaging those unable or unwilling to access existing interventions.

+This study was conducted in the UK through a partnership between researchers from the Centre for Research into Reading, Information and Linguistic Systems (CRILS) at the University of Liverpool, HMP Low Newton, Durham, and The Reader (TR), a nationally recognised centre for the promotion of reading and positive mental health.
+The project was approved by the Northern and Yorkshire Research Ethics Committee, and was commissioned and funded by the UK National Personality Disorder Team (NPDT, UK National Health Service/Home Office).

 The Intervention